Opatovec

 Opatovec (Überdörfel) is a municipality and village in Svitavy District in the Pardubice Region of the Czech Republic.
 It has about 700 inhabitants.

+Etymology

+The name Opatovec is a diminutive of Opatov, which is the neighbouring village.
+The names of both of these villages were derived from the word opat (i.e. 'abbot'), which refers to the fact that they were initially a property of the monastery in Litomyšl.

 Geography

 Opatovec is located about 5 km north of Svitavy and 56 km southeast of Pardubice.
 It lies in the Svitavy Uplands.
 The highest point is the hill Na Rozcestí at 465 m above sea level.
-There are two major fishponds in the municipality, Sychrovec (German: Sichlowitzer-Teich) and Pařez (German: Stöckel-Teich), supplied by the stream Mikulečský potok.
+There are two major fishponds in the municipality, Sychrovec and Pařez, supplied by the stream Mikulečský potok.

 History

-The first written mention of Opatovec is from 1347.
-In 1697, the municipality of Opatovec was created by merger of Opatovec with small hamlets of Košíře (Körber) and Český Lačnov (Böhmisch Lotschnau > nickname "Kitzig").
-Stary Valdek (Alt Waldek) was added in 1950.
-Stary Valdek belonged to the village of Mikuleč (Nikl) until 1950.
+The first written mention of Opatov is from 1347.
+Opatovec was first distinguished from Opatov in a document from 1547.
+Both the villages belonged to the Litomyšl estate and shared its owners.
+In 1697, the municipality of Opatovec was created by merger of Opatovec with the hamlets of Košíře and Český Lačnov.

-Opatovec was inhabited exclusively by Germans until 1945.

-As a result of World War II, the residents were forced to leave their homes within an hour on June 29, 1945, and were expelled from their homeland.
+After World War II, the German-speaking inhabitants were expelled.

+In 1950, the hamlets of Nový Valdek and Starý Valdek were annexed to the municipality and formed its municipal parts.
+In 1971, Košíře, Český Lačnov, Nový Valdek, Starý Valdek became integral parts of Opatovec.
+Between 1976 and 1990, Opatovec was a municipal part of Svitavy.
+Since 1990, it has been a separate municipality again.